singaround/songbook/songs/Cape-Cod-Girls.md

   fishing town, should the sailors wish the song's jokes to be at someone else's expense.
 ---
-Cape Cod men ain't got no ale
+Cape Cod girls ain't got no combs

 > _Haul away, haul away_

-They fill their glasses with codfish tails
+They comb their hair with codfish bones

 > _And we're bound away for Australia_
 >